 - a letter of nomination from the Dean of the hosting faculty or another member of the EHP or Board of Trustees.

 - Each Host has to suggest two candidates for the envisaged Fellowship.
 One of these candidates must be a female researcher2.

 - Proposed Fellows have to have completed their doctorate within the last 12 years (allowance can be made for special circumstances like parental leave).
 Hans Fischer Fellows have to provide proof of employment at their home institution for the duration of the Fellowship.

 - Hans Fischer Fellows are co-funded by the EU Marie Curie COFUND program, which implies that they have to fulfill the mobility requirements of the program, i.e., no more than 12 months of employment in Germany in the three years preceding the publication date of the respective call.
 In order to avoid cross-funding, please inform the TUM-IAS management office if you have been granted any other EU funding at the time of your application or during your Fellowship.

-- Calls will be published once a year on the TUM-IAS website.
+- The call for Fellowships is now open with a deadline on October 25, 2017.
 Please send nominations directly to the TUM-IAS office.
 Decisions will be mailed within six months.

 2 It is possible to suggest one candidate for Hans Fischer and another for Hans Fischer Senior Fellowship, and not necessarily both for a Hans Fischer Fellowship.